Kilkevan and Cockatoo Point - Donald and Malcolm McLaran's Properties at Oakey Creek, St Ruth

 Many interesting questions arise from the story of Kilkevan.
 Here are but a few.

 A1.
 The origin of the name can not been confirmed but it is possible that it is a misspelt farm name (Kilkivan) from Argyle.
-On the road between Campbeltown and Machrihanish, opposite Kilkivan Chapel a farm called Kilkivan which is little changed from 1850.
+On the road between Campbeltown and Machrihanish, opposite Kilkivan Chapel, is Kilkivan Farm, the name unchanged from 1850.
 The name Kilkivan means literally "the chapel of St Kevin".
 Perhaps Donald spelt the name as he had always heard it pronounced.
-It is possible that Donald worked at Kilkivan farm, as his whereabouts in the 1851 UK Census remain a mystery.
+It is possible that Donald worked at Kilkivan Farm, as his whereabouts in the 1851 UK Census remain a mystery.
 Younger brother Duncan was working nearby at Lossit in 1851.

 Q2.
 Was Donald eligible to select land at St Ruth several years after selecting Frogmore?